Kia Accelerates Popularization Of Evs With Reveal Of EV5 And Two Concept Models At Kia EV Day

 Production of the EV5 will take place in both China and Korea, and the Chinese market will have access to three variations: standard, long-range, and long-range AWD.

-The standard model, equipped with a 64kWh battery pack and a 160kW motor, is expected to have a driving range of 530km per charge according to the China Light Duty Vehicle Test Cycle (CLTC) standards.
+The standard model, equipped with a 64kWh battery pack and a 160kW motor, is expected to have a driving range of 530km per charge according to the Combined Charging and Load Cycle (CLTC) standards.
 The long-range model, featuring an 88kWh battery and the same 160kW motor, aims to achieve a range of 720km per charge.
 The long-range AWD model will feature an 88kWh battery pack and a combined output of 230kW, with a front-wheel 160kW motor and a rear-wheel 70kW motor.
 With AWD model, Kia is targeting a driving range of 650km based on the CLTC standards.
 Additionally, the model offers fast-charging capability, allowing the battery to be charged from 30% to 80% capacity in just 27 minutes.

 For Korea, all variants of the EV5 models, including standard, long-range, and long-range AWD versions, are in development, with potential adjustments being considered.
 The standard model will have a 58kWh battery and a 160kW front motor.
 The long-range model will feature an 81kWh battery and the same 160kW front motor.
 The long-range AWD model will include an extra 70kW rear motor, resulting in a combined power output of up to 225kW.
 The driving range of each model will be tailored to meet market demands.